Page last updated: 01 July 2026

 • Market innovation and growth - Innovation balanced with integrity and choice

-Why does the FMA monitor?
+Why does the FMA conduct monitoring?

 Our supervisory approach is aligned with the regulatory priorities outlined in our annual Financial Conduct Report and with our assessment of sector and firm risks.
 We may get in touch to gain a better understanding of your business or the sector generally, or if there are concerns about potential non-compliance.